 Bruneau Dunes State Park is a state park of Idaho, USA, featuring several large sand dunes and two small lakes.
 The park is located south of Mountain Home, Idaho, outside of Bruneau.
 The park is the site of North America's highest single-structured sand dune which is approximately 470ft high.
 (North America's highest multistructured dune is at Great Sand Dune National Park in Colorado and is approximately 660ft higher than its immediate base.)
 The park is also the site of the Bruneau Dunes Observatory, where visitors can use a telescope for stargazing.Natural historyReportedly the tallest single-structured sand dune in North America rises to 470ft high above small lakes.
 The dunes at Bruneau Dunes State Park are unique in the Western Hemisphere.
 Other dunes in the Americas form at the edge of a natural basin.
 The Bruneau dunes form near the center.
 The basin has acted as a natural trap for over 12,000 years.
 The dunes may have started with sands from the Bonneville Flood about 15,000 years ago.
 The prevailing winds blow from the southeast 28 percent of the time and from the northwest 32 percent of the time, keeping the dunes fairly stable.
 Unlike most dunes, these do not drift far.Flora and faunaThe state park includes desert, dune, prairie, lake and marsh habitat.
 Desert wildlife is prominent along with birds of prey and waterfowl.
 Fishing for bass and bluegill is popular in the park's small lake.
 Only non-motorized canoes, rafts and float tubes are allowed.RecreationActivities include fishing, birdwatching, camping, hiking, swimming and viewing the stars at the public observatory.
 No motorized vehicles are allowed on the dunes but climbing and sledding are permitted.
 There are 7-mile and 9-mile horseback riding trails around the dunes.
 An educational center offers natural history displays and a gift shop.
 The astronomical observatory is open Friday and Saturday evenings mid-March through mid-October.
 Two cabins, 82 RV sites (with water/electricity) and 32 standard sites are available year round in two campgrounds: Eagle Cove Campground and Broken Wheel Campground.
-An equestrian overnight facility, with corrals, is also available.Put Bruneau Dunes State Park and other Bruneau attractions into our Bruneau itinerary planner, and watch your holiday take shape.
+An equestrian overnight facility, with corrals, is also available.Take a look at our Bruneau tour itinerary planner to schedule your visit to Bruneau Dunes State Park and learn about what else to see and do during your holiday.

 Unable to display map at this time.
 Please try again later.